Secretory vesicle trafficking and recycling

 We study the transport, docking, fusion and retrieval of two type secretory vesicles: small translucent neurotransmitter vesicles in pre-synapse of neurons and neuropeptide-containing, large dense-core vesicles in neurons and neuro-endocrine cells.
 The focus lies on the interactions between these secretory vesicles and the cytoskeleton as well as protein/lipid interactions in genetic model systems for disease.

 Our research group aims to uncover the molecular mechanisms involved in the membrane trafficking pathways, utilized by secretory vesicles at nanometer resolution.

-We are embedded in the VU/VUmc Electron Microscopy Facility.
+We coordinate the Electron Microscopy Facility at the VU campus .
 There, we utilize advanced electron microscopy techniques to study these membrane transport steps in nanoscale resolution.
 This is combined with a wide variety of fluorescence microscopy techniques to investigate dynamic processes in real time, both in living neurons and neuroendocrine cells.